zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

 ### Http.fail()

-Creates an `HTTP` app that always fails with the given error.
+Creates an HTTP application that always fails with the given error.

 ```scala
   val app = Http.fail(new Error("Error_Message"))